djkaty/Il2CppInspector/README.md

 ![Il2CppInspector annotated IDA project](docs/IDA_Preview.png)

-### Creating C++ scaffolding
+### Creating C++ scaffolding or a DLL injection project

-Il2CppInspector generates C++ headers containing:

-- Type declarations for all internal IL2CPP types
-- Type declarations for every type used in the application including all enums, concrete generic type instances and inferred usages from metadata.
-- Boxed versions for types where applicable
-- VTables for every type

-You can use these files with a tool like `x64dbg` to analyze the memory of the application, or for accessing types via DLL injection, among other uses.
+Il2CppInspector generates a series of C++ source files which you can use with a tool like `x64dbg` to analyze the memory of the application, or for accessing types via DLL injection, among other uses.

 If you know which version of Unity the binary was compiled with, you can improve the output by specifying this with `--unity-version`, for example `--unity-version 2019.3.1f1`.
 Otherwise Il2CppInspector will make an educated guess based on the contents of the binary.